jsntv200/redant-home/_posts/2009-07-13-but-is-it-viral.md

 author: Ben Still
 image_small: /assets/uploads/2009/viral-small.png
 image: /assets/uploads/2009/viral-large.jpg
-meta:
-  dsq_thread_id: '497268647'
-  keywords: viral marketing
-  description: doing it right.
+description: Doing it right.
 We analyse 2 website that are using viral as part of their big push for consumer love and affection.
-excerpt:
-excerpt_short: Viral - doing it right.
+content_sidebar: Viral - doing it right.
 We analyse 2 website that are using viral as part of their big push for consumer love and affection.
 published: false
 date_published: ! ' 2009-07-13'
 updated_at: 2009-07-13